 - You may have to move and you may have to change schools

 - You may have a different relationship with your grandparents, aunts and uncles, cousins, or other family members as they too get used to the changes

 - One or both of your parents may be dating

 - Your family may have difficulty with their finances such as paying bills

 These changes can be a lot to deal with at first, but it will get easier over time if you talk with your parents about how the changes are affecting you.

 My parents don’t get along, and I always feel like I’m in the middle.
 What can my parents do to make this situation easier on me?

 There are many things parents can do to try to make life easier after a divorce.
 You may want to share the following tips with your parents:

 - It’s best if both parents stay involved with you and reassure you that they will always love and care for you.
-If one of your parents moves away or does not stay in touch, it’s not your fault.
+If one of your parents moves away or does not stay in touch, it is not your fault.
 No matter what either of them say, it is not your responsibility to make sure you stay in touch.

 - It’s important for parents to try not to put you in the middle.
 Sometimes your parents may be tempted to complain about each other or have you deliver messages back and forth.
-This may make you feel like you have to choose between your parents or that you are not being loyal enough to one of your parents.
-If this is happening, it’s okay to tell one or both parents that this behavior upsets you.
+This may make you feel like you have to choose between your parents or that you are not being loyal to one of your parents.
+If this is happening, it’s okay to tell one or both parents that their behavior upsets you.

 Even if your parents try their best to make things easier for you, they may not be able to do all of these things all of the time.
 Remember that your parents are also trying to deal with the changes in their marriage as well as in your family life.
 They may not always be as tuned in to your needs as they were before.
 Learning how to express your feelings to your parents will really help to let them know what’s important to you.